KIT-Workflows/SEI-Model-Active-Learning/README.md

 # SEI-Model-Active-Learning
 Workflow for Solid Electrolyte Interface (SEI) model within Active Learning approach

-😺 Github repository of paper:
+😺 Github repository of the paper:

 **An active learning approach to model solid-electrolyte interphase formation in Li-ion batteries**